March 14, 2019

 Democrats play up race and gender because it works as an electoral magnet.
 Muresianu and I may not like this situation (personally I detest it).
 But it is nonetheless a winning strategy.
 Millennials vote for the Left because they have been conditioned to do so by social media, educational institutions, and their peers.
 They are not likely to be turned away by a policy gimmick—one that could only be implemented, by the way, if Republicans capture municipal governments, a prize that the GOP will not likely be winning in the near future.
-(The bane of the GOP, Bill de Blasio of New York City, won in his last mayoral race.)
+(The bane of the GOP, Bill de Blasio of New York City, won 65.3 percent of the votes cast in his last mayoral race.)

 This doesn’t necessarily hold in Europe, where some young people are more inclined to vote for the Right than they are here.
-In France, the Rassemblement National [Marine Le Pen] is among Millennials; a similar trend can be seen at work among populist Right parties in Eastern Europe.
-In Hungary, the favorite political party is the very far Right (I don’t use this term lightly) Jobbik Party.
+In France, the Rassemblement National [Marine Le Pen] is building its base among Millennials; a similar trend can be seen at work among populist Right parties in Eastern Europe.
+In Hungary, the favorite political party among university students is the very far Right (I don’t use this term lightly) Jobbik Party.
 But there are also variables at work in Europe that have helped make the young more conservative: less urbanization in some countries than is the case here, a high degree of ethnic and racial homogeneity, and the persistence of traditional family and gender relations are all factors that counteract the cultural-political radicalization of young adults.